Silica Physical Exams

 On June 23, 2018, General Industry & Maritime workplaces, in which about 295,000 workers are currently exposed to respirable crystalline silica, and Hydraulic Fracturing, went into effect – 29 CFR 1910.1053.

-DEVELOPMENT: On June 23, 2020, medical surveillance testing MUST BE OFFERS to employees who will be exposed at or above the action level (25 migrograms) for 30 or more days a year.
+DEVELOPMENT: On June 23, 2020, medical surveillance testing MUST BE OFFERED to employees who will be exposed at or above the action level (25 migrograms) for 30 or more days a year.
 Previously, OSHA used the permissible exposure level (50 micrograms) to determine whether or not medical surveillance testing was necessary.
-Make sure to get your testing completed before June 23!
+Make sure to get your testing completed!